Michael J. Astrue: Career

 Since leaving InVivo, Astrue has focused on his writing (see below) and nonprofit boards.
 He is currently a board member for the National Alliance for Hispanic Health and the Association of Writers and Writing Programs.
+In 2025, Astrue was the recipient of the Robert M. Ball Award from the National Academy of Social Insurance along with Martin O'Malley for his "leadership, innovation, and dedication to strengthening the Social Security Administration."